juliamarc/mal-tier-list-bbcode-gen/README.md

 This can be done manually through GitHub's UI, or with `git clone`.

 ### Prepare the images
-Unfortunately, the script doesn't resize or deal with hosting the images.

 #### Image size
-The images need to be properly formatted before they are used.
-For this, I recommend using GIMP.
 Rrecommendations for the formatting of the images:

 * All header images should be be the same size, e.g. 1000x30